openlibhums/memory-alpha/content/pages/support/article-management/article-metadata.md

 # Article metadata

 There are several ways to access and edit an article's metadata in Janeway, depending on whether the article has been published.
-For more general information on metadata, see: [metadata on Janeway](../article-management/article-metadata.md).
+For more general information on metadata, see: [Metadata on Janeway](../article-management/article-metadata.md).

 ## Finding article metadata